OutOfBandDevelopment/Samples/HandyClasses/README.md

 ## XFragment

 XFragment allows for XML Fragments to to used with LINQ to XML.
 This is very useful with EntityFramework and XML fields in Microsoft SQL Server.
+(Now Mutable!)